 About Our Club

-Bantham SLSC was formed by Mr Maitland, the local expert on beach safety, in 1960.
+Bantham SLSC was formed by Mr Maitland Tribe, the local expert on beach safety, in 1960.
 He recognised there was an urgent need to reduce the significant number of drownings that were occurring every year on Bantham and Bigbury Beaches.
 These beautiful beaches attract tens of thousands of families and surfers throughout the spring and summer seasons.
 However, the beaches are dangerous having strong rip currents and a large tidal range, which can cause tidal cut offs.
 A small number of local residents and strong swimmers joined at once.
 Training commenced in 1960 with help from other established Clubs, which included Perranporth in Cornwall, who came to Bantham to demonstrate the use of equipment the Reel and Line and other equipment.
-Gradually the Bantham Club members became expert in all methods of life saving.
+Gradually the Bantham Club members became experts in all methods of life saving.

 Our Club relies heavily on willing and enthusiastic volunteers.
 We need parents, club members and members of our local community to come together and help to train and support our members.
 Support can range from coming down to the Bantham club house and making a cup of tea for our coaches, to even becoming a coach yourself.
 Please view our Supporters page to found out how you might become involved.